image_printPDF or Print

 Use the GPS route to find your way through the open forest to the corridor cut through the forest for the trail.
 There are blue diamonds of various ages sporadically along the route.

-Take Trail 538 downstream from Highway 35 for about 2 miles to where it crosses one of the braided streams of White River.
-Continue along Trail 538 until you’re ready to turn around and come back to the braided stream at mile 2.
+Take Trail 538 downstream from Highway 35 for about 2 miles to where it crosses one of the braided streams of Mineral Creek.
+Continue along Trail 538 using your routefinding skills. and GPS There are few blue diamond markers after 2 miles so you will have to look for logical clearings in the trees and some tree trunks have flush-cut branches on the trunks that are almost grown over.

-Turn right and follow the stream in the direction of North by Northwest.
-You’ll need to cross the little stream a couple of times as the stream flows in a large gully to a couple of deadfalls blocking the gully.
-Go left through the brush to find more openings in the forest heading north by northwest.
-There comes a point where the forest closes in and you’ll need to head generally north through breaks in the forest and cross over the little stream again.
+Find openings in the forest heading north by northwest.
+There comes a point where the forest closes in and you’ll need to head generally north through breaks in the forest and cross over a couple of little streams.
 Route find through open areas in the trees until you come out onto the debris flow of White River.

-From here it is easy to find open spaces to snowshoe upstream back to your trail along the White River.
+From here it is easy to find open spaces to snowshoe upstream back to your trail along the White River with outstanding views of Mt.
+Hood on clear days.

 This loop offers routefinding challenges along with solitude and scenery and this route has no avalanche danger because the whole route is in the White River floodplain and does not get close to any steep slopes.